akky/newsblur2wordpress/README.md

 # newsblur2wordpress

-NewsBlur saved stories converter to import WordPress
+This is a tool to convert the saved NewsBlur stories to WordPress import format.

 It is NOT affiliated with NewsBlur nor WordPress.
 Not at all.